-TVA's use of the O-SAR process to identify sensitive areas for federally listed species and modify actions to minimize the potential for impacts (seasonal restrictions, restricted activities), as well as the implementation of standard BMPs, resulted in a may affect, but not likely to adversely affect determination for all federally listed terrestrial animal species (excluding bats, bog turtle, monarch butterfly, and alligator snapping turtle).
+TVA's use of the O-SAR process to identify sensitive areas for federally listed species and modify actions to minimize the potential for impacts (seasonal restrictions, restricted activities), as well as the implementation of standard BMPs, resulted in a may affect, but not likely to adversely affect (NLAA) determination for all federally listed terrestrial animal species (excluding bats, bog turtle, monarch butterfly, and alligator snapping turtle).
 See Transmission System Vegetation Management PEIS (TVA 2019) for additional details.
-TVA consulted with the USFWS to assess the impacts of routine activities associated with TVA's transmission system ROW vegetation management program on all species listed under the ESA (other than the four federally listed bat species addressed in the programmatic consultation) with potential to occur in the study area.
-This consultation was completed and the USFWS issued a Biological Opinion in May 2019 concurring with TVA's effects determinations (USFWS 2019; Appendix C).
+TVA consulted with the USFWS to assess the impacts of routine activities associated with TVA's transmission system ROW vegetation management program on all species listed under the ESA (other than the federally listed bat species addressed in the 2018 and 2023 programmatic consultation) with potential to occur in the study area.
+This consultation was completed and the USFWS issued a Biological Opinion in May 2019 concurring with TVA's effects determinations (USFWS 2019; Appendix D).

-Proposed FY24 ROW vegetation management may impact individual butterflies but would not impact populations of monarch, frosted elfin, or Mitchell's satyr butterflies.
-ROW vegetation management is ultimately beneficial to these species because it maintains early successional habitat that is essential to their life cycle.
-Monarchs were not included in the 2019 consultation (USFWS 2019; Appendix C) but are currently listed under the ESA as a candidate species and are not subject to Section 7 consultation.
+The proposed project may impact individual butterflies or caterpillars but would not impact populations of monarch, frosted elfin, or Mitchell's satyr.
+Vegetation management is ultimately beneficial to these species because it maintains early successional habitat that is essential to their life cycle.
+Monarchs were not included in the 2019 consultation (USFWS 2019; Appendix D) but are currently listed under the ESA as a candidate species and are not subject to Section 7 consultation.
 Mitchell's satyr would be protected by TVA BMPs including the use of mats and other techniques used to minimize disturbance to soils and groundwater hydrology within delineated wetlands and buffers.
 Use of BMPs within and around wetlands in the proposed path of the ROW would allow for maintenance of habitat for Mitchell's satyr in the project area.
-Consultation with the USFWS determined that the proposed actions were not likely to adversely affect (NLAA) Mitchell's satyr butterfly (USFWS 2019; Appendix C).
+Consultation with the USFWS determined that the proposed actions were NLAA Mitchell's satyr butterfly (USFWS 2019; Appendix D).

-Spruce-fir moss spider would not be affected by ROW vegetation maintenance activities per the 2019 PEIS (TVA 2019).
+Spruce-fir moss spider would not be affected by the proposed activities per the PEIS (TVA 2019).
 This federally listed as endangered species has an extremely limited distribution and does not intersect the TVA transmission system within the proposed project area.

-Painted snake coiled forest snail is federally listed as threatened and inhabit dense, mature forests.
+Painted snake coiled forest snail is federally listed as threatened and inhabits dense, mature forests.
 They are unlikely to be impacted by vegetation management of early successional ROW vegetation.
-Consultation with the USFWS determined that the proposed actions were NLAA this species (USFWS 2019; Appendix C).
+Consultation with the USFWS determined that the proposed actions were NLAA this species (USFWS 2019; Appendix D).